YonasGK/Low_precision_CPU_Accelerator_Training/mnist/README.md

         --log-interval N     how many batches to wait before logging training status --save-model         For Saving the current Model

    You can then tun a test as shown below.

-         $ python3 test_mnist --no-cuda --batch-size=4
+         $ python3 test_mnist.py --no-cuda --batch-size=4

   # 3. Notes
    - When running the test code(test_mnist.py) with the custom layers be sure to use the --no-cuda option.
 Without that option the model will be completely mapped to GPU/Accelerator and the test will fail.